 You will complete two coursework projects during Year 10 and 11.
-Natural Forms, Portraits and Animals are some examples of the themes that are studied.
-In the second term of Year 11, you will complete a third project; the Externally Set Task, which is set by the examination board.
+Natural World, Portraits and Animals are some examples of the themes that are studied.
+In the second term of Year 11, you will complete a third project set by AQA, which is called the Externally Set Task.
 The coursework portfolio and Externally Set Task are assessed by our Art Department.
-All of the portfolio work that you produce will contribute towards your final GCSE grade.
+All of the

-The GCSE Art Course is entirely practical.
+The GCSE Art course is entirely practical.
 You will learn a variety of techniques and processes as well as how to develop your own ideas in a creative and meaningful way.
 Home learning tasks will require you to undertake some independent research and present work smartly in your sketchbooks.
 The department provides lunchtime and after school clubs for students to work in the studios.

 Art is a popular choice at GCSE with students achieving excellent results.
-In 2019, 90% of all candidates gained a 4 or higher and 43% gained a 7 or higher.
+In 2023, 100% of all candidates received a Grade 4 or higher and 50% received a Grade 7 or higher.

 By studying GCSE Art & Design, you will develop your creativity and ability to handle a range of media.
 In the UK, creative industries are one of the largest sectors of the economy.
 Our course offers students the opportunity to develop skills that will enable them to be part of this success in the future.
-Many students continue with their studies by taking our A level Fine Art course.
+Many students continue with their studies by taking our A level Fine Art or Photography course.